MicrosoftDocs/power-platform/power-platform/alm/overview-alm.md

 -   *Solutions* are the mechanism for implementing ALM; you use them to distribute components across environments through export and import.
 A component represents something that you can potentially customize.
 Anything that can be included in a solution is a component, such as site maps, apps, entities, fields, charts, or plug-ins.

--   *Common Data Service* stores all the artifacts, including solutions.
+-   *Dataverse* stores all the artifacts, including solutions.

 -   *Source control* should be your source of truth for storing and collaborating on your components.